What is Responsible AI?

 AI Ethics focuses on the moral principles that should guide AI development and use.
 Responsible AI is broader and more operational.
 It encompasses AI ethics but also includes governance structures, technical tools, testing processes, and monitoring systems needed to put ethical principles into practice.
 Think of AI ethics as the "what we believe" and Responsible AI as the "how we actually do it."

 The cost varies depending on complexity.
-For SMBs using primarily third-party AI tools, responsible AI mainly involves developing usage policies, vendor assessment criteria, and employee training, which might cost USD 5,000 to 20,000 with consultant support.
+For mid-market companies using primarily third-party AI tools, responsible AI mainly involves developing usage policies, vendor assessment criteria, and employee training, which might cost USD 5,000 to 20,000 with consultant support.
 For companies building custom AI, add investments in bias testing tools, documentation processes, and monitoring systems.
 Open-source tools like Singapore's AI Verify can reduce tooling costs significantly.

 More Questions